All Episodes

 We know that it's an advertisement technique of propaganda.

-It's a pitch, okay?
+It's a pitch.

 That's what's happening.

-They're using high-tech advertisement techniques to sell us an image, to sell us an idea, that they're our saviors, give our rights up, they'll keep us safe.
+They're using high-tech advertisement techniques to sell us an image, to sell us an idea that they're our saviors, give our rights up, they'll keep us safe.

 But the hypocrisy comes in here.

-This is off Rush Limbaugh's website.
+This is off Rush Limbaugh's website, The Making of the Money Shot.

-We did, too.
+We did too.

-Click the panels for larger images, and they've got a clip to provide.
+Click the panels for larger images, and they've got a clip to provide and to see what's afoot.

-I got a video clip.
+They got a video clip.

 In the first frame, Bradley is speaking, and you'll notice that he's standing on a platform while Dean watches far in the background.